MicrosoftDocs/VBA-Docs/api/Access.CustomControl.InSelection.md

 ## Remarks

-When a control is selected, its sizing handles are visible and it can be resized by the user.
+When a control is selected, its sizing handles are visible, and it can be resized by the user.
 More than one control can be selected at a time.

 ## Example

-The following function uses the  **InSelection** property to determine whether the `strControlName` control on a form is selected.
+The following function uses the **InSelection** property to determine whether the **strControlName** control on a form is selected.

-To test this code, paste the IsControlSelected function code in the Declarations section of a code module in the Northwind sample database, open the Customers form in Design view, and select the CompanyName control.
-Then enter the following line in the Debug window:
+To test this code, paste the **IsControlSelected** function code in the Declarations section of a code module in the Northwind sample database, open the **Customers** form in Design view, and select the **CompanyName** control.
+Enter the following line in the Debug window.

 ```vb
 ?
 IsControlSelected (Forms!Customers, "CompanyName")